gbaldrich/nodejs-express-mongo-dockerized/README.md

 ```bash
 npm install express mongoose
 ```
-- [ ] Modify the package.json file to include a script for running the app using the command `nodemon run start` in order to auto-reload the app when changes are made
+- [ ] Modify the package.json file to include a script for running the app using the command `nodemon index.js` in order to auto-reload the app when changes are made

   **Note:** nodemon most be installed in the Dockerfile